Carbine: Post World War II

 A shorter weapon was more convenient when riding in a truck, armored personnel carrier, helicopter, or aircraft, and also when engaged in close-range combat.
 Based on the combat experience of World War II, the criteria used for selecting infantry weapons began to change.
 Unlike previous wars, which were often fought mainly from fixed lines and trenches, World War II was a highly mobile war, often fought in cities, forests, or other areas where mobility and visibility were restricted.
 In addition, improvements in artillery made moving infantry in open areas even less practical than it had been.

 The majority of enemy contacts were at ranges of less than 300 m, and the enemy was exposed to fire for only short periods of time as they moved from cover to cover.
 Most rounds fired were not aimed at an enemy combatant but instead fired in the enemy's direction to keep them from moving and from firing back.
 These situations did not require a heavy rifle, firing full-power rifle bullets with long-range accuracy.
 A less-powerful weapon would still produce casualties at the shorter ranges encountered in actual combat, and the reduced recoil would allow more shots to be fired in the short amount of time an enemy was visible.
 The lower-powered round would also weigh less, allowing a soldier to carry more ammunition.
 With no need of a long barrel to fire full-power ammunition, a shorter barrel could be used.
 A shorter barrel made the weapon weigh less, was easier to handle in tight spaces, and was easier to shoulder quickly to fire a shot at an unexpected target.
 Full-automatic fire was also considered a desirable feature, allowing the soldier to fire short bursts of three to five rounds, increasing the probability of a hit on a moving target.

 The Germans had experimented with selective-fire carbines firing rifle cartridges during the early years of World War II.
 These were determined to be less than ideal, as the recoil of full-power rifle cartridges caused the weapon to be uncontrollable in full-automatic fire.
 They then developed an intermediate-power cartridge round, which was accomplished by reducing the power and the length of the standard 7.92×57mm Mauser rifle cartridge to create the 7.92×33mm kurz (short) cartridge.
-A selective-fire weapon was developed to fire this shorter cartridge, eventually resulting in the Sturmgewehr 44, later translated as "assault rifle" (also frequently called "machine carbines" by Allied intelligence, a quite accurate assessment, in fact).
+A selective-fire weapon was developed to fire this shorter cartridge, eventually resulting in the Sturmgewehr 44, which literally translates to Storm Gun 44 but can also be translated as assault rifle 44, it is considered the world's first assault rifle (it was also frequently called "machine carbines" by Allied intelligence).
 Very shortly after World War II, the USSR adopted a similar weapon, the ubiquitous AK-47, the first model in the famed Kalashnikov series, which became the standard Soviet infantry weapon and which has been produced and exported in extremely large numbers up through the present day.